tonisuwendi/tonisuwendi/README.md

 ### Hi there, I'm Toni Suwendi 👋

-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Software Development and Engineering
 - 🌱 I’m currently learning Next.js and React Native
 - 📫 How to reach me: tonisuwen@gmail.com